stephentreacy/warfarm/README.md

 # Warfarm API

+Hosted using AWS Lambda.

 Receives [tenno.zone](https://tenno.zone/planner/) ID and retrieves selected items from [tenno.zone](https://tenno.zone/planner/) and makes requests to the [warframe.market](https://warframe.market/) API to get current buy and sell orders for each item.
-Item orders are saved to MongoDB and orders from database are used if last request was recent.
+Item orders were saved to MongoDB and orders from database were used if last request was recent.
+Will update to DynamoDB.

-To be hosted using AWS Lambda.
+Example request can be seen [here](https://nl8x5g3ujh.execute-api.eu-west-1.amazonaws.com/dev/items?link=rk2ac_B5d)

 # WarfarmBot